British Columbia Electric Railway: Westminster and Vancouver Tramway Company (1890 - 1894)

-Also in 1891, they launched the Vancouver–New Westminster interurban line (via Central Park in Burnaby), which was the first electric interurban line in North America.
-Central Park, and thus, the Central Park Line, were named to honor Oppenheimer's wife, who was from New York City.
-To connect the cities, trestles had to be constructed through swamps and forests, the longest trestle being 26 meters high and 36.5 meters long.
+Construction on the system's first interurban line, the Central Park line, began on August 1, 1890.
+Grading of the interurban line began on December 17, 1890.
+Service began on a portion of the line on June 3, 1891 running short of Cedar Cottage, twice daily.
+The first run to reach Cedar Cottage occurred on September 2, and on October 1 the line had officially reached the boundary of Vancouver.
+The Central Park interurban line launched on October 28, 1891, with four cars running daily in each direction.
+The system was the first electric interurban line in North America, running from Vancouver–New Westminster via Central Park in Burnaby.
+Central Park, and thus, the Central Park Line, were named to honour Oppenheimer's wife, who was from New York City.
+To connect the cities, trestles had to be constructed through swamps and forests, with the longest trestle being 26 meters high and 36.5 meters long.
 The company convinced land owners along the route to donate land to the company, and the BC government made a land granting match of 196 acres north of the interurban route.
 Two of the company's directors collectively owned thousands of acres of land along the route.
 In Vancouver, the Vancouver Electric Railway and Light Company agreed to build the portion of the line from Cedar Cottage to Carrol Street, which they could operate streetcars on.
 At the launch of the line, there were two round-trip journeys per day at a cost of 50-cents for one-way tickets, or 75-cents for return.
-The 22.9KM line effectively doubled the total track mileage for public transit in Canada.
+The 22.9 km line effectively doubled the total track mileage for public transit in Canada, and was also the longest interurban line in the country at the time.
 The line was initially quite popular, with the News-Advertiser writing that the cars were "packed on every trip both ways to and from Vancouver".
+The company also had an agreement with the Great Northern Railway to transport passengers and luggage between New West and Vancouver along the interurban line.

+Power house of the Vancouver and Westminster Tramway Company Limited c.
+1893.

 The interurban service had three-stops, and the trip took 50-minutes to travel between Vancouver and New Westminster.
 The first stop was on Venables Street and Glen Drive in Vancouver, the second at Central Park, and the final stop was at the Westminster and Vancouver Tramways power plant.
 The stop in Central Park provided Burnaby residents with public transit for the first time, as they previously relied entirely on horse-drawn stagecoaches.
 Near the power plant, the company built a boarding room which housed 30 engineers, brakemen, mechanics, and station staff.
 Cottages were available for married staff to live in with their families.